Healthcare Engineering: working to improve productivity and quality

-Healthcare costs are an ever increasing burden but there are ways to use engineering ideas to reduce costs while maintaining quality while improving the system.
+Healthcare costs are an ever increasing burden but there are ways to use engineering ideas to improve productivity while maintaining quality while improving the system.
 Basic methods such as Lean and Six Sigma and the field of Industrial and Systems Engineering are very effective.

 Over recent years I have completed a variety of projects, courses and research papers.
-Here are some and links to the details: David Belson, PhD
+Here are a few details: David Belson, PhD

 - Courses in Healthcare Operations Improvement at USC’s Viterbi School of Engineering and the Price School